Yiranwu/db19-server-access/README.md

 VPN is required to connect to the server.
 You can follow [Install Cisco Anyconnect on Linux](https://it.umn.edu/downloads-guides-install-anyconnect-vpn-3) to setup the VPN tool.

+If you are using Manjaro/Archlinux, then "openconnect" is also a good substitute for the official client.

 Start VPN connection with

 ```